Kequc/kequjwt/readme.md

 ## Suggestions

-Please use a secure key, generate something 10-20 characters long then switch a few characters around by hand.
+Please use a secure key.
+Generate a string that is 32 characters long (256 bits) then switch a few characters around by hand.
 Don't store keys in your repository if you can help it.